 The paper describes the game that our market has become.
 As Joe Saluzzi states in Ghost Exchange "that's not a market, it's a game" because the strategy involved has underlying fundamentals such as a company's performance or in the place of this paper the economy's performance (the e-mini data is used in the paper).

 "If the HFT places an aggressive order in the first period, he effectively “buys” supply information that he can use in the second period to better decide whether he should place another aggressive order.
-Consequently, the HFT may find it optimal in the first period to place an order that he expects to be unprofitable, since the information that the order generates will be valuable in the second period
+Consequently, the HFT may find it optimal in the first period to place an order that he expects to be unprofitable, since the information that the order generates will be valuable in the second period"

 Exploratory Trading can be costly but the information gained tends to be priceless as there no way to gain the insight without a (costly) ET order.
 If time passes in terms of Periods, than ET is used in Period 1 to determine the state of liquidity on the order book.
 The information gained from Period 1's analysis of liquidity is used to determine the trade type (if any) to executed in Period 2.
 So on and so on goes the computational process attributed to today's low-volume, over-priced equity market environment.